 - Add Events Calendar item to Outlook (2) - click the icon to download an ICS file to your computer, then click to open the file to add to your Outlook calendar.
 If the event is later deleted, you'll receive notification.
 Note that this function is enabled by Category, so you may need to hover over the Admin icon and click Manage Categories, then click the Category name and check the box for Enable Add to Outlook feature.

 Customize Events Calendar

 As with all Apps, there are many ways to customize.
-When you're in the App, click Toolbox (top right) and App Admin to access the settings.
+When you're in the App, hover over the Admin icon in the Toolbar, and click App Admin to access the settings.

 Other than the name and description, you can:

 - Alter users' default view - click Properties and under Default View change users' view to either day, week, or month; or set a default event start or end time (if you leave these blank it's up to users to complete the fields).

 - Choose which fields to display - click Manage Fields to view the current fields on the calendar.
 Some of the fields can be toggled such as 'Sub Category', this is done by deselecting the Display checkbox.